StatEngine/spade/README.md

 ## tests

 # Troubleshooting
-- When in `production` mode or `installed` mode, setting `DEBUG_PROD` env var to 'true' will open dev console.
-You search for 'env' on the start manu to open the appropriate window to set the variable.
+- When in `production` mode or `installed` mode, setting `DEBUG_PROD` env var to 'true' (in quotes) and restarting the bash shell you have open.
+You can search for 'env' on the start manu to open the appropriate window to set the variable.
 - If clicking spade does not do anything:
   - click the quit option on any spade tray icon's context/riht-click menu
   - make sure in task manage you do not have any Spade process running